minaChamcham/tsp-genetic-algorithm-solver/README.md

 # TSP Solver with Genetic Algorithm

-This project provides a solution for the Traveling Salesman Problem (TSP) using a Genetic Algorithm (GA).
+This project provides a solution for the Traveling Salesman Problem (TSP) using Genetic Algorithm (GA).
 The project consists of three main source code files:

 1. `tsp_ga.py`: Contains classes for implementing GA for TSP.
 2. `tsp_ui.py`: Provides a user interface for interacting with the algorithm.